Earnings from several retailers are a highlight Tuesday, but traders will keep their focus on anything to do with the Fed.

 As for earnings, Home Depot, Saks, TJX, Best Buy, Dick's Sporting Goods, and Autozone all report ahead of the opening bell.
 Retailers will be watched for what impact cold spring weather has had on margins and what managements have to say about their outlook and the consumer.

 Consumer-related data has been a relative bright spot, holding up better than manufacturing data recently.
 Retail sales for April, up a surprise 0.1 percent, were one of the only positives in a recent string of disappointing economic reports.
-The other piece of encouraging data recently was consumer confidence, reported at a six-year high Friday.
+The other piece of encouraging data recently was consumer sentiment, reported at a six-year high Friday.

 Stocks slipped Monday, and the focus is now on whether the Dow can pull off a Tuesday gain, giving it a record 19 positive Tuesdays in a row, a pattern traders are watching.
 The Dow was off 19 at 15,334, and the S&P was off 1 at 1666.
 The indices both moved to record highs during the trading day, and the Russell 2000 broke 1000 for the first time.
 A move lower in the dollar helped brake the selling in gold and silver, which both closed higher Monday.